gregoryyy/tagalyst/README.md

   - Easy integration with common UX
   - Support for desktop and mobile Chrome (poss.
 Safari)
   - Extensibility to new
-- Long-term: Sharing (possibly premium):
+- Long-term:
-  - Knowledge Browser:
+  - Knowledge Browser (consider premium):
     - Visual snippet browser with option to rearrange (dnd) and edit
     - Freshmind graph and topic map views (self and community)
     - Integration with Notion etc.
     - RAG Queries against snippets and associated content of self
-  - Sharing and Community:
+  - Sharing and Community (consider server-based):
     - Connecting snippets between users (human and agentic)
     - Matching similar interest and idea (authorization-first)
     - RAG against community content
     - Offer MCP endpoint
-  - Model data creation:
+  - Model data creation (consider partnerships):
     - Select context to train LLMs and digital twins
     - Use to feedback good answers to foundational LLM vendors